 Туре Rate

 Residential

-Studios, 1, 2 and 3+ bedroom apartments - on land within 800 metres of Epping railway station Studio 1 king Rate per bedroom 0.4 spaces 0.4 spaces
+Studios, 1, 2 and 3+ bedroom apartments - on land within 800 metres of Epping railway station Maximum Car Parking Ra Studio 1 2 0.4 spaces 0.4 spaces 0.7 spaces

-2 0.7 spaces

 3 or more 1.2 spaces

-Residential visitors - on land within 800 metres of Epping railway station of the developmen e averaged across the residential component t. ace per 7 dwellings
+Residential visitors - on land within 800 metres of Epping railway station Car parking can be avera of the development.
+A minimum of 1 space pe aged across the residential component er 7 dwellings

-Studios, 1, 2 and 3+ bedroom apartments - Maximum Car Park king Rate per bedroom
+Studios, 1, 2 and 3+ bedroom apartments - Maximum Car Parking Ra ate per bedroom

 beyond 800 metres of Epping railway station Studio 0.5 spaces

-ppg .aa, etalie 1 0.75 spaces
+1 0.75 spaces

 2 1 spaces

 3 or more 1.5 spaces

+Concerding one he aver and accord the residential component

-Car parking can be of the developmen e averaged across the residential component t.
+Car parking can be averaged across the residential component of the development.

 Туре Rate Residential visitors - on land beyond 800 metres of Epping railway station A minimum of 1 space per 10 dwellings Accessible parking spaces Medium and high residential density residential development (including component within mixed use development) - a minimum of 1 space for every adaptable/accessible unit, appropriately designed for use by people with disabilities.
 Each space must be allocated specifically to the adaptable/accessible unit.
 Accessible parking is to be designed in accordance with the requirements of relevant Australian Standards.
 Car share spaces A minimum of 1 space is to be allocated to car share for developments with 50 or more dwellings.
 If agreement with a car share provider is not obtained then the car share space is to be used for additional visitor parking until such time as a car share provider agreement is obtained.
 Storage Areas within Car Parking Areas In medium/high density residential developments, each residential dwelling must have at least 10m3 of storage space provided.
 This can be provided within the car parking area only where it can be demonstrated that the storage area does not impede area allocated for car parking.
 Where storage space is provided adjacent to car parking areas or within designated car parking spaces, it shall not impede or reduce the area allocated for car parking requirements as set out in the AS 2890 Parking Facilities series, including parking for bicycles and motor cycles.
 Retail and commercial Retail (including cafés, restaurants and the like) - on land within 800 metres of Epping railway station Maximum of 1 space per 30m 2 of gross floor area Commercial (including medial and professional consulting) - on land within 800 metres of Epping railway station Maximum of 1 space per 50m 2 of gross floor area Accessible parking spaces Commercial - Minimum of 1-2% of all spaces to be provided as readily accessible spaces, appropriately designed for use by people with disabilities.
 Accessible parking is to be designed in accordance with the requirements of relevant Australian standards.
 Motorcycle parking Buildings with less than 25 car parking spaces - A minimum of one motor cycle space is to be provided as separate parking for a motor cycle.
 Buildings with more than 25 car parking spaces - An area equal to a minimum of one motor cycle space is to be provided as separate parking for motor cycles for every 25 onsite car parking spaces provided, or part thereof.
-Each motorcycle parking space is to be designated and located so that parked motorcycles are not vulnerable to being struck by a manoeuvering vehicle.
+Each motorcycle parking space is to be designated and located